thoughtindustries/stripi/README.md

 `key` is your secret API key.
 `version` is the API version, by default `1`.
-You don't need to set the `version`, but this is in case Stripe upgrades their API version in the future - no updated to this repo would be necesasry.
+You don't need to set the `version`, but this is in case Stripe upgrades their API version in the future - no updated to this repo would be necessary.
+`versionDate` is an optional API version specified in the `Stripe-Version` header.
+It is a date formated as YYYY-MM-DD.

 ### Stripe#{method}(route [, request], callback(err, response))